Odyssey series: Magnavox Odyssey 3000

 The Magnavox Odyssey 3000 (model number: 7508) dedicated console was released in 1977.
 The Odyssey 3000 features the same game variations as the Odyssey 2000 (Tennis, Hockey, Smash, Practice).
 The unit is set up for two players but a solo-play Practice mode for Smash is also available.
 A three-position handicap switch allows players to set skill level, and additional controls allow players to select automatic or manual serve, ball speed, and ball deflection angle (20 or 40 degrees).
 With the Odyssey 3000, Magnavox abandoned its old case design with one with a more contemporary style.
 The console itself is more angular and less rounded; two flat buttons are used for the serve and reset functions and the console settings knobs were reduced in size.
 The Odyssey 3000 uses a flat circular knob for selecting different games and unlike all previous Odyssey dedicated video game consoles, the Odyssey 3000 features detachable game paddles (without any fire buttons).
 The Odyssey 3000 is powered by either six "C" batteries or an optional AC adapter.

 Magnavox Odyssey 4000

 Magnavox concluded their line of dedicated video game consoles with the Magnavox Odyssey 4000.
 The Odyssey 4000 (model number: 7511) dedicated console was released in 1977.
 Based around the AY-3-8600 single-chip design, the Odyssey 4000 features a total of six games (Tennis, Hockey, Soccer, Basketball, Smash and Gridball and includes a Practice mode for solo-play in Basketball and Smash).
 As with the Odyssey 3000, the Odyssey 4000 offers a skill switch for novice, semi-pro, and professional skill levels.
 Additional features include automatic serve and variable ball speeds.
 Unlike the Odyssey 3000, the Odyssey 4000 featured detachable joysticks.
 The AY-3-8615 chip enabled the Odyssey 4000 to display their games in color instead of black and white graphics.
-The 4000 is powered by an included AC adapter.
+The 4000 is powered by an included AC adapter.It's unknown how many Magnavox's Odyssey's 4000 were sold.